General-Zero/Flowde-Home/README.md

 # Flowde Documents
-Flowde is a library meant to help you out remember syntax from python using a simple terminal. currently, Flowde is in the stage of alpha and being currently developed by the Me (General-Zero).
+Flowde is a python library made to help you code, write, and remember certain syntax. currently, Flowde is in the stage of alpha and being currently developed by the Me (General-Zero).
+# Installing Flowde
 To install Flowde, use the bash command:
 ```bash
 pip install flowde
 ```
-# Current Uses:
+# Current Syntax:
 ```py
 flowde.num(5 + 5) # Outputs: 10
 flowde.text("Text here <--") # Outputs your text